Shotokan Karate-Do International

 And more on Funakoshi's ideas on how to practice karate from the JKA Boston webpage . . .

 Our chief instructor, Sensei Robert Jacobs (7th dan), is one of the highest ranking JKA instructors in the country.
 Jacobs began his karate training at UConn in 1973 and became its instructor in 1976.
 He is a certified "A" Class JKA International instructor.
 Jacobs is twice (1979 & 83) Shotokan Karate-Do America mens kumite (sparring) champion.
 In national championships (AAKF) he has competed on many teams with 1st place wins in kumite (1985) and kata (1990 & 1991).
 He also competed in two world championships (JKA Shoto Cup, Tokyo 1992 and ITKF World Championships, Montreal 1993).
-He now judges in national and world competitions (including World Shoto Cup Championships in Philadelphia 1994, Osaka 1996, Paris 1998, Sydney 2006 & Pattaya 2011).
+He now judges in national and world competitions (including World Shoto Cup Championships in Philadelphia 1994, Osaka 1996, Paris 1998, Sydney 2006, Pattaya 2011 and Takasaki 2024).

 Jacobs continues to teach karate-do in the strict, traditional fashion - emphasizing that the development of spirit and character are as important as that of technique.
 In his over 45 years of teaching at UConn, more than 180 of his students have attained the rank of shodan (1st degree black belt) or above.